focus-editor/focus/LOG.md

     + Enter text
     + Cleanup the code for input
     + Make sure the bar is displayed in the right place and is resized correctly
+    + Draw differently in active/inactive state
+    + Activate by click, deactivate by click elsewhere
+    + Deactivate the editor cursor when the search bar is active
+    - Display the number of search results
     - Search and highlight results

+- Bug: resize pointer is not shown when trying to resize window

 - Navigating project dirs in a dialog
 - Strip trailing whitespace on save